 - Cheesy One Pot Empanada Rice

-I know that infusing oil for the first time can feel intimidating, but I promise you, you can't mess this one up.
+Infusing oil for the first time might feel intimidating, but I promise you, you can't mess this one up.

 Here's what you'll need to get started: